 Engineering

 The graduate degree programs offered in the School of Engineering include a course-work MEng and research thesis programs at the MASc and PhD levels.
 All programs are offered as full- or part-time studies.
-These programs provide for specialization in six fields of study:
+These programs provide for specialization in seven fields of study:

 - Biological Engineering